shuding/pingdash/README.md

 For more examples, you can checkout the default.json file in this repo.

 ## Install
-You could use npm or yarn to install it globally:
+You could use npm or yarn to install it globally (recommand node.js version >= 6.0):

 ```bash
 npm i pingdash -g